butterfly1991/ns-3-dev-git/src/wave/doc/wave.rst

 The most important methods are send and receive methods.
 According to the standard, we should filter frames that are not permitted.
 However here we just idetify the frames we care about, the other frames will be disgard.

-b) phy layer: the original WifiPhyStandard contains WIFI_PHY_STANDARD_80211p_SCH and WIFI_PHY_STANDARD_80211p_CCH.
+8. NotifyBusy and SetWaveEdcaQueue
+These methods are private, and can only be used by friend class ChannelSceduler to provide some special features of MAC layer required by 1609.4 standard.

+PHY layer
+#########
+Actually, no modification or extension happen in ns3 PHY layer.
-In the standard, the PHY
-layer wireless technology is still 80211a OFDM with 10MHz, so we just need WIFI_PHY_STANDARD_80211_10MHZ (WIFI_PHY_STANDARD_80211a with 20MHz is supported, but not recommended.)
+In the 802.11p standard, the PHY layer wireless technology is still 80211a OFDM with 10MHz, so Wifi80211pHelper will only allow user set the standard WIFI_PHY_STANDARD_80211_10MHZ (WIFI_PHY_STANDARD_80211a with 20MHz is supported, but not recommended.)
-Another difference is transmit power.
-Normally the maximum station transmit power and maximum permited EIRP defined in 802.11p is larger than wifi, so transmit range can get longer than usual wifi.
-But power will not be set automatically.
-Users who want to get longer range should configure atrributes "TxPowerStart", "TxPowerEnd" and "TxPowerLevels" of YansWifiPhy class by themself which means tx power control mechanism will not be implemented.
+The maximum station transmit power and maximum permited EIRP defined in 802.11p is larger than wifi, so transmit range can normally become longer than usual wifi.
+But this feature will not be implemented.
+Users who want to get longer range should configure atrributes "TxPowerStart", "TxPowerEnd" and "TxPowerLevels" of YansWifiPhy class by themself.

 In |ns3|, support for 1609.4 involves the MAC extension layers.
-The implemention approach follows that found in the |ns3| mesh module, which will define a new WaveNetDevice that controls multiple MAC entities and one PHY entity instead of doing modification in source code of wifi module.
-Note: we try best to not add code directly into wifi code, but this cannot avoid.
-WaveNetDevice is composed of ChannelScheduler, ChannelManager,
-ChannelCoordinator and VsaRepeater classess to assign the channel access resource of multiple channels.
+To use a WAVE netdevice, WaveHelper is suggested.
+MAC extension
+#############
+Although 1609.4 is still in MAC layer, the implemention approach here will not do modification directly in source code of wifi module.
+Instead, if some feature is related to wifi MAC classes, then a relevant subclass and new tag will be defined; if some features has no relation with wifi MAC classess, then
+new class will be defined.
+And all these classes will work and called by WaveNetDevice.
+WaveNetDevice is a subclass inherting from WifiNetDeivce, composed of the objects of ChannelScheduler, ChannelManager, ChannelCoordinator and VsaRepeater classess to provide the features of 1609.4.
+The main work of WaveNetDevice is to create objects, configure, check arguments and provide new methods for multiple channel operation.
-1. SetChannelManager, SetChannelScheduler, SetChannelCoordinator These methods are used when users want to use customized channel operations or want to debug state information of internal classes.
+1. SetChannelManager, SetChannelScheduler, SetChannelCoordinator.
+These methods are used when users want to use customized channel operations or want to debug state information of internal classes.
-2. AddMac, SetPhy, SetRemoteStationManager
-Different from WifiNetDevice, WaveNetDevice need more than one MAC entity to deal with channel switch.
-Although the 1609.4 standard also supports multiple PHY entities, the WaveNetDevice do not support that which now only condsiders the context of single-PHY.
-And RemoteStationManager maybe could not work well as in single channel environment.
-So we suggest users should consider whether the selected RemoteStationManager can suffer from multiple channel environment.
 3. StartSch and StopSch
 Different from 802.11p device can sent packets after constructing, a wave device should request to assign channel access for sending packets.
 The methods will use